EnhancedNetwork/TownofHost-Enhanced/README.md

 **Credit to these mods and their developers for the code and help:**
 ### :star: [TOHRE](https://github.com/Loonie-Toons/)
 >
+> - Town of Betrayal was forked from TOH: Enhanced
+>
 > - TOH: Enhanced was forked from TOH-RE
 >